UANDES-4103-201910/course-project-ejrios-cbsanchez/grimmer/README.md

 automatically in the blacklist and dumplist.
 Also the user is suspended for a week and all of his post are hidden.

 * The admin can see the full post and the full user profile.
-He also can edit the user profile.

 * A new administrator can be created, updated and deleted.

 * The application show feedback to the user with a green tag when the operation is correct and a red tag when not.

+Summary of features required for the assignment but pending

+* We couldn't manage to make the administrator to modify the user information without crash.

+* We didn't have time to make the geofence work.